-Beginning May 1, 2020, individuals in Illinois over two years old are required to wear masks in public where they cannot maintain a six-foot distance.
+Beginning May 1, 2020, individuals in Illinois over two years old are required to wear masks in public where a 6-foot distance cannot be maintained.
 This includes indoor public spaces such as stores.

 SARS-CoV-2 is a novel coronavirus that has emerged and caused coronavirus disease (abbreviated as COVID-19).
 Public health experts continue to learn about COVID-19, but based on current data and similar coronaviruses, the virus is believed to be spread between close contacts via respiratory droplets or contact with contaminated surfaces.
-While staying home, social distancing, and strict hand hygiene are still preferred methods for preventing further spread of COVID-19, facemasks are one more tool that may be used by the general public and essential workers to protect each other from respiratory droplets produced when we cough, sneeze, or talk.
+While staying home, social distancing and strict hand hygiene are still preferred methods for preventing further spread of COVID-19, wearing a mask is one more tool that may be used by the general public and essential workers to protect each other from respiratory droplets produced when we cough, sneeze or talk.

-The U.S. Centers for Disease Control and Prevention (CDC) now recommends wearing cloth face coverings in public settings where other social distancing measures are difficult to maintain (e.g., grocery stores and pharmacies), especially in areas of significant community-based transmission.
-CDC also advises the use of simple cloth face coverings to slow the spread of the virus and help people who may have the virus and do not know it from transmitting it to others.
+The U.S. Centers for Disease Control and Prevention (CDC) recommends wearing cloth face coverings in public settings where other social distancing measures are difficult to maintain (e.g., grocery stores and pharmacies), especially in areas of significant community-based transmission.
+Wearing a face mask will also help slow the spread between people who do not have symptoms and are unknowingly infected with COVID-19.

-The most effective measures for preventing further spread of COVID-19 remain staying home when you are sick, maintain physical separation between other people while out in public (at least 6 feet), and frequently washing your hands with either soap and water or an alcohol-based hand rub.
+The most effective measures for preventing further spread of COVID-19 remain staying home when you are sick, maintain physical separation between other people while out in public (at least 6 feet) and frequently washing your hands with either soap and water or an alcohol-based hand sanitizer.

 When to Wear a Mask

-- Performing essential services for state and local government agencies, such as laboratory testing, where close interactions with other people are unavoidable, and
+- Performing essential services for state and local government agencies, such as laboratory testing, where close interactions with other people are unavoidable

-Those who are staying home and have no close contacts that are infected with COVID-19 don’t need a mask while at home.
-Provided you do so alone or with close, household contacts, other situations that don’t require a mask or face covering include running or walking in your neighborhood, mowing the lawn, performing spring yard cleanup, gardening, driveway car washing, and other outdoor activities on your own property.
-Nevertheless we must be intentional about avoiding crowds and social distancing so we can enjoy physical connections later.
+Situations that don’t require a mask or face covering include running or walking in your neighborhood, mowing the lawn, performing spring yard cleanup, gardening, washing your car in the driveway and other outdoor activities on your own property.

-By following this guidance when you must leave your home, you will reduce your fellow citizen’s exposure to respiratory droplets and infectious particles, and they yours.
-This will protect all of us.
+By following this guidance when leaving your home, you will reduce exposure and help slow the spread of COVID-19.

 Best Practices for Homemade Masks or Face Coverings